The six learning methods¶

 Your assessment gives you a 6-method profile.
 The dominant method is what new sessions start in.
 But:

-- The session evaluator may suggest staying, advancing, or — rarely — stepping back per cycle step.
+- The step evaluator (dual-prompt v0.5.0) may suggest staying, advancing, or — rarely — stepping back per cycle step.

-- The method-switch heuristic detects stagnation (three sessions of flat understanding + high stress) and surfaces a "want to try [other method]?" banner.
+- The method-switch heuristic detects stagnation (three sessions of flat understanding + high stress) and surfaces a "want to try [other method]?" banner in both storage modes.

 - You can manually pick a method on the Session page's start button.
 Useful when you know the topic calls for one specific method.